 For regulatory approval of therapeutics for the treatment of SCD, the FDA requires clinical endpoints that show direct evidence of clinical benefit or improvement in an established surrogate for clinical benefit.
 Since the original hydroxyurea approval, science and technology have evolved, and medical care delivery for patients with sickle cell disease has changed.
 The robust SCD drug development pipeline is poised to deliver new therapies to patients; however, there is general agreement that a timely discussion about endpoints is needed.
-To facilitate this discussion, the FDA and ASH are convening this public workshop focused on clinical endpoints for SCD.
+To facilitate this discussion, the FDA and ASH convened this public workshop focused on clinical endpoints for SCD.
 The discussion and recommendations from the workshop will be published and shared with the SCD community.

 - Patient reported outcomes (PRO)

 - End organ considerations, such as cardio-pulmonary and renal